OWASP/glue/docker/README.md

-In Pipeline, we are using docker to handle configuration of our dependent tools.
+In Glue, we are using docker to handle configuration of our dependent tools.

 1. Ensure you have a docker environment.
 	E.g. boot2docker shell-init